 The biggest risk is because of the heat involved in vaping.
 Neither thinner has enough science to show that they are safe after exposure to the temperatures needed for vaping.
 In fact, it is believed that there is a link between PG and PEG and the negative conditions associated with vaping.

-Terpenes give you a flavorful and effective thinning option without risking PG or PEG.
-Although some vape options, like the Honeystick Phantom vape, may hold up to thicker juice without any need to thin it at all.
+It has been suggested that terpene oils can be a better alternative as a thinner to PG and PEG while there is uncertainty about how heating changes these other thinning materials.
+So terpenes could give you a flavorful and effective thinning option without risking PG or PEG.
+Although some vape options, like the Honeystick Phantom vape, hold up to thicker juice (oil) as it stands without any need to thin it at all with PG or PEG.

 Choosing a Terpene